The workstation details page, accessible from Production planning -> Workstations, shows the configuration and information of a workstation.

 - Idle time - periods when no works can be planned for this particular workstation.

 If a new idle period is added for the time some works have been scheduled for this workstation, then the software shows a notification message.

 However, setting an idle time does not reschedule works automatically which were previously planned for the idle time (Read: What options are available for rescheduling manufacturing orders?)

-For each workstation it is possible to define a maintenance cycle in hours worked and/or parts processed, in the workstation details page accessible from Production planning -> Workstations, when opening the details of a workstation.
+For each workstation it is possible to define a maintenance cycle in hours worked, parts processed, and/or days since the last maintenance, in the workstation details page accessible from Production planning -> Workstations, when opening the details of a workstation.

 For checking the maintenance cycle of a workstation:

 - Check the columns Until maintenance (hours), Until maintenance (items), or Until maintenance (days), which show how long until the next maintenance.